burunduk57/metal-site-prediction/README.md

 Display all possible options
 `./metal3d.py --help`

+To solve CUDA memory issue try `--batch-size` option, increasing from 1

 # Data

 The PDB codes used for training, validation and testing are available in `data`.